 - Clare Smyth, 1978 – present: became the first British female chef to hold and retain three Michelin stars.

-- Serena Williams, 1981 – present: regarded as one the greatest athletes of all time, she has 23 tennis grand-slams to her name and even managed to win the 2017 Australian Open while 2 months pregnant!
+- Serena Williams, 1981 – present: regarded as one the greatest athletes of all time with 23 tennis grand-slams to her name.
+She even managed to win the 2017 Australian Open while 2 months pregnant!

 However, despite the immense achievements of these women, women remain largely absent from our history books.
-There is a shortage of women commemorated with public statues and Jane Austin is the only woman to appear on any British bank note (after a DRAWING of her was given a necessary modern-day photoshop treatment).
-Professional women still have a hard time gaining equal recognition among their male counterparts – from actresses, to news correspondents, to athletes, women are routinely undervalued for their work.
+There is a shortage of women commemorated with public statues.
+Jane Austin is the only woman to appear on any British bank note.
+Her likeness was taken from a DRAWING of her that was given a necessary modern-day photoshop treatment.
+Professional women still have a hard time gaining equal recognition among their male counterparts.
+From actresses, to news correspondents, to athletes, women are routinely undervalued for their work.

-As a creative marketing agency, we are proud to boast of a truly representative workforce – nearly half of our staff are women and many of them occupy senior roles.
+As a creative marketing agency, we are proud to boast of a truly representative workforce.
+Nearly half of our staff are women and many of them occupy senior roles.
 As Jo Waddington, a Managing Partner at OTB notes, “Women are the lifeblood of the OTB office.
-Women here are recognised by male colleagues for their invaluable contribution, and if that weren’t the case, they’d certainly have something to say about it!”
+Women here are recognised by male colleagues for their invaluable contribution.
+If that weren’t the case, they’d certainly have something to say about it!”

-So, go out today and celebrate the heroic women of the past, those who are bringing a male-dominated world to its knees today, and those who will pave the way for women of the future!
+So, go out today and celebrate the heroic women of the past.
+Celebrate those who are bringing a male-dominated world to its knees today.
+Offer support to those who will pave the way for women of the future!

 Tweet us @otbtweeter to let us know who your favourite female heroines are that history books may have forgotten to credit.